ericoporto/ags-manual-wiki/TextScriptEvents.md

 Called when the player clicks a mouse button.
 BUTTON is either LEFT, RIGHT or MIDDLE, depending on which button was clicked.
-The "mouse.x" and "mouse.y" global variables contain the mouse's position.
+The "mouse.x" and "mouse.y" global variables contain the mouse's position.<br>
-If 'Handle inventory clicks in script' is enabled in the game options, this function can also be called with eMouseLeftInv, eMouseMiddleInv or eMouseRightInv, which indicate a left, middle or right click on an inventory item, respectively.
+If 'Handle inventory clicks in script' is enabled in the game options, this function can also be called with eMouseLeftInv, eMouseMiddleInv or eMouseRightInv, which indicate a left, middle or right click on an inventory item, respectively.<br>
 If 'Enable mouse wheel support' is enabled, this function can also be called with eMouseWheelNorth or eMouseWheelSouth, which indicate the user moving the mouse wheel north or south, respectively.